OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Entitlements Embedded in the Compiled App Binary

-If you only have the compiled app (IPA) or even only the running app, you normally won't be able to find `.entitlements` files.
+If you only have the app's IPA or simply the installed app on a jailbroken device, you normally won't be able to find `.entitlements` files.
 This could be also the case for the `embedded.mobileprovision` file.
-Still, you'll be able to extract the entitlements files from the app bundle yourself.
+Still, you should be able to extract the entitlements property lists from the app binary yourself.

+The following two subsections will show you how to access the app binary and once it is accessible, how to extract the entitlements property lists.

+###### Accessing the App Binary

+If you have the IPA (probably including an already decrypted app binary), unzip it and you are ready to go.
+The app binary is located in the main bundle directory (.app), e.g. "Payload/Telegram X.app/Telegram X".
+See the following subsection for details on the extraction of the property lists.

-First you need to find the path to the app's bundle.
+If not, first of all you need a jailbroken device where you will install the app (e.g. via App Store or TestFlight).
+Once installed, you need to find the path to the app's bundle.
 This can be easily done with objection, example using Telegram:

 - open the app and leave it running on foreground
 - run the following command